buehler/typescript-hero/README.md

 | ------------ | ----------------------------------------------------------- |
 | watchFolders | Which output folders should be watched to trigger a restart |
 | active       | If true, the debug restart is activated on startup          |

+## Features (extended)

+### Import management

+TypeScript Hero can manage your imports.
+It is capable of:

+- Import something you select from a list of all possible indexed symbols
+- Import something that is beneath your current cursor position (and ask you if it's not sure which one)
+- Import all missing identifiers of the current file
+- Remove unused imports and sort the remaining ones by alphabet

+### Intellisense

+Intellisense is a common IDE feature.
+TypeScript Hero provides you with symbols as you type your code and does add the import to the top of the file, if you don't have already imported the symbol.

+### Code fixing

+The "light-bulb" feature of VSCode can provide some code-fix actions to take when you make mistakes.
+TypeScript Hero offers the following fix actions:

+- Detect a missing import and automatically add the import to the file
+- Detect a missing import and offer to add all missing imports to the file
+- Detect missing methods / properties of an interface that you implemented and implement them for you (implement interface refactoring)
+- Detect missing abstract methods of an extended abstract class and implement them for you (implement abstract class refactoring)

+### Debug restarter

+TypeScript Hero does detect changes to configurable directories in your workspace and restarts the debugger (if it's running) after a short delay (actually calls the `restartDebugger` command).

 ## Known Issues